 Jumpstart

-Jumpstart is a national early education organization that recruits and trains college students and community volunteers to each preschool children in low-income neighborhoods.
+Jumpstart is a national early education organization that recruits and trains college students and community volunteers to teach preschool children in low-income neighborhoods.

 Through a proven curriculum, the children develop the necessary language and literacy skills to be ready for school, setting them on a path to academic success.